KOSASIH/PromoteOneself/README.md

  - pos.sign.aim.use - Use an 'aim' type sign
  - pos.sign.aim.create - Create an 'aim' type sign
  - pos.sign.aim.delete - Remove an 'aim' type sign
- - pos.sign.limitexempt - Be exempt from sign usage limits
+ - pos.sign.limitexempt.* - Be exempt from all sign usage limits
+ - pos.sign.limitexempt.&lt;sign-id&gt; - Be exempt from the usage limit of the specified sign id

 ## Config Files:
 ### The Config Files: